iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 * `FavoritePropertyManager` (accessed through singleton `Presentation.favoriteProperties`) in `@bentley/presentation-frontend`
   * `add(field: Field): void`
     * For `PropertiesField` and `NestedContentField` - marks all properties in the field as favorite.
-    * For other types of fields - marks the field as favorite by it's name.
+    * For other types of fields - marks the field as favorite by its name.
   * `remove(field: Field): void`
     * For `PropertiesField` and `NestedContentField` - removes all properties in the field from favorites list.
     * For other types of fields - removes the field from favorites list.